EHOME

 EHOME is a Chinese Dota 2 team.
-The team was founded in 2004 which consist of Warcraft III and Counter-Strike teams.
+The team was founded in 2004 and consisted of Warcraft III and Counter-Strike teams.
 The Dota division was started in 2007.
 EHOME is one of the most successful Dota teams of all time.
 EHOME disbanded after The International 2012 but rebuilt in 2015.
 Now, EHOME is one of the highest ranked Dota 2 teams in China.